-The course syllabus is a general plan; deviations announced to the class by the instructor may be necessary.
+The course syllabus is a general plan for the course; deviations announced to the class by the instructor may be necessary.

-In this class, students will learn how to design and develop Internet sites that function effectively with multiple platforms (desktop computers, cellphones, etc.), and will receive hands on experience in the use of media and web development software such as Dreamweaver, PhotoShop, and Flash.
-Topics will be presented through lectures and demonstrations, and class time will be provided to work on assignments.
+In this class, students will learn how to design and develop Internet sites that function effectively with multiple platforms (desktop computers, cellphones, etc.), and will receive hands on experience in the use of media and web development software such as Dreamweaver, WordPress, Fireworks, and Flash.
+Topics will be presented through lectures and demonstrations, but most class time will be dedicated to working on assignments.
 Assignments will support the development of a project that students can use to showcase the skills they acquire in this class to future colleagues and employers.

 This class is NOT an advanced web development course.
 Students with extensive experience designing and implementing web sites will find some of the material covered in this class redundant.
 This class is intended for students who want to become proficient in web and media development for their own area of expertise.
 Students will leave this class with a greater understanding of how to use the Internet effectively, and an emergent set of skills, that can be applied and enhanced in a variety of future settings.

 This class utilizes a workbook (The New Media Cookbook) that is available for pickup at print copy services in the Tate center.
 All relevant information for the class, including this syllabus and class workbook is available on eLC.

 Please send your assignments to me via email only.
 Detailed instructions will be available on eLC.

 - Assignment 1: Creating an original website with Dreamweaver.
 15 points.

 - Assignment 3: Build a Flash Jukebox.
 10 points.